Heavy rain, severe storms return to southeast Wisconsin; what to expect

-MILWAUKEE - The national Storm Prediction Center has issued a risk for severe storms for Wednesday, April 2.
+MILWAUKEE - The Storm Prediction Center has issued a risk for severe storms for Wednesday, April 2.
+Due to morning storms, the higher threat level for severe weather has shifted south, but southeast Wisconsin is still under a marginal risk for Wednesday afternoon.

 Why you should care:

-Initial activity on Wednesday morning will be very heavy rain, which could lead to the threat of low-lying flooding.
-Morning storms look to be elevated, which means early morning storms could produce larger hail in storms.

-The further we progress into Wednesday, the threats change and increase for all of southeast Wisconsin, where a slight across our area and enhanced risk off to the south issued for the afternoon and early evening hours.

-Once again, another large system will place portions of the Midwest, Ohio River Valley and Mississippi River Valley under the threat of severe storms that can produce large hail, damaging winds and even tornadoes.
+Once again, this large, impactful system will be a hard hitter for portions of the Ohio River Valley and Mississippi River Valley areas where there is a very high risk for large hail, damaging winds and large tornadoes.
+This type of rare, high-risk event is typically only issued once or twice a year.

+The threats increase during Wednesday afternoon and evening.
+Chances for damaging winds, large hail, heavy rain and tornadoes are possible – that is, if storms can develop and survive.

 Snow chances